 Alfa Romeo Warranty Overview

-The cornerstone of Alfa Romeo warranty coverage is a 4-year/50,000-mile basic limited bumper-to-bumper warranty that offers coverage for the majority of vehicle components.
-It includes protection for everything from the engine to the navigation system.
+The cornerstone of Alfa Romeo warranty coverage is a 4-year/50,000-mile basic limited bumper-to-bumper warranty that offers coverage for the majority of your vehicle components.
+This comprehensive coverage includes protection for everything from your car’s engine to its navigation system.
+Powertrain coverage is included within this basic warranty period as well, but it doesn’t extend beyond the bumper-to-bumper coverage terms as it does with many other factory warranties.

 Alfa Romeo warranty exclusions are typical for any warranty and include: